 I never realized how much of life is lived sitting down, until that part of my life was taken away.
 To be honest, sometimes I feel like a freak.
 Yet, I can also see how my pain has made my life richer.

-My pain truly forced me to invest in myself in ways that I never would have otherwise, and for that I have learned to be grateful.
+My pain truly forced me to invest in myself in ways I never would have otherwise, and for that I have learned to be grateful.
 Still, I wish I was able to sit comfortably like a normal person.
-I wish that walking and riding my bike weren’t the only postures that gave me a temporary reprieve from my pain.
+I wish walking and riding my bike weren’t the only postures that gave me a temporary reprieve from my pain.
 I wish this wasn’t my path at all.